 My focus is on digital dissertations that aren’t auxiliary to or duplicated by a monograph, especially those where design and building are the main scholarly methodologies.
 Note that there are other examples out there of non-digital yet non-monograph humanities dissertations, such as Nick Sousanis’ comic-form dissertation, and a number of dissertations that combine a monograph with a digital component (such as Tanya Clement's digital editing and visualizations, or Lisa Rhody’s topic modeling).

 A digital dissertation like mine is one of many equally valid options for dissertations; it’s a useful thought exercise for any dissertator to argue for the rightness of their chosen dissertational platform, regardless of which format they choose.
 I'm going to talk about the format that was right for my scholarly project, but my specific format is right for a specific intellectual query.

 2. I’ve met surprisingly little resistance to choosing a unique format, more curiosity and willingness to understand.
 Most people are happy to support a project where you’ve obviously thought hard about how best to make your dissertation a contribution to scholarship.
-I think a lot of the misunderstanding around “whether” digital work can be scholarly stems from the different types of digital work out there1: sometimes you build a digital tool that requires further (often written) analysis to produce the intended knowledge, and sometimes, as when the intended knowledge deals with the use and effects of digital interfaces, the digital object itself can embody the argument.
+I think a lot of the misunderstanding around "whether" digital work can be scholarly stems from the different types of digital work out there (Also, from Wordles.
+Wordles!): sometimes you build a digital tool that requires further (often written) analysis to produce the intended knowledge, and sometimes, as when the intended knowledge deals with the use and effects of digital interfaces, the digital object itself can embody the argument.
 One study requires a written narrative; the other embeds its narrative.

 Why my format?